Single-use medical devices

-Single-use medical devices include any medical equipment, instrument or apparatus having the ability to only be used once in a hospital or clinic and then disposed.
-The Food and Drug Administration defines this as any device entitled by its manufacturer that it is intended use is for one single patient and one procedure only.
-It is not reusable, therefore has a short lifespan, and is limited to one patient.
+Single-use medical devices include any type of medical equipment, instrument, or apparatus that is disposed of after a single-use in a medical facility.
+The Food and Drug Administration (FDA) defines this as any device entitled by its manufacturer that it is intended use is for one single patient and one procedure only.
+It is not reusable and, therefore, has a short lifespan and is limited to one patient.

 There are countless types of single use medical devices, ranging from external, such as plastic gumboots, gloves and bandages merely used to assist a patient to more complex and internal devices, consisting of sharp blades, needles and tubes.
-Both these devices are single used, because of multiple reasons, but mainly, as it came in contact with radioactivity, blood, infection and disease or human tissue and must therefore be terminated.
+Both these devices are single-use due to their in contact with radioactivity, blood, infection, disease or human tissue and must therefore be terminated.
 Each country has its own strict legislation regarding medical waste and the reprocessing of medical devices in hospitals and clinics.

 Reasons for single-use only

-There are multiple reasons for a single-use device to be disposed of after using, which include:
+There are multiple reasons why single-use devices are disposed of after using, which include:

 Design features

-The device may be manufactured a certain way, making it impossible to properly sterilise, decontaminate and disinfect, which then could possibly be harmful if reused and cause cross-contamination.
+The device may be manufactured a certain way, making it impossible to properly sterilize, decontaminate, and disinfect.
+This aspect of medical devices could possibly inflict harm on a patient if reused, causing cross-contamination to occur if the medical devices were used for different patients.